JNTU College metro station

 The JNTU College Metro Station is located on the Red Line of the Hyderabad Metro in India.
 This station was opened to the public in 2017.
 It is located near JNTU College.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 JNTU College elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.